umbraco/Umbraco.Packages/README.md

 ### Feature request

-Use this issue type if you want to submit a feature request that has something to do with Umbraco CMS, Our functionality or package tooling, that you would like the Package Team members and contributors to discuss.
+Use this issue type if you want to submit a feature request that has something to do with Umbraco CMS, Marketplace functionality or package tooling, that you would like the Package Team members and contributors to discuss.

 ### Package idea